Act 89 Staff Meetings

 How it works:

-● The discussion outline will be emailed to you on November 1, 2024.
+● The discussion outline will be emailed to you on January 12th.
 There will be 4 live Zoom meetings that are required in order to receive your credit hours for this offering.
-Links will be provided in the forthcoming email.

-● Be prepared to participate in Zoom discussions as outlined from 3:00-4:00pm on the following dates:
+● Be prepared to participate in Zoom discussions on the dates/time listed above.

 ● You will receive 4 participation hours for each session that you attend, totaling 16 hours upon completion of the course.
 You will not receive hours for any dates that you do not join the live Zoom session.
 A certificate with your credit hours will be issued upon completion of the book study.